 Never!
 The priest is under a strict rule that he may never tell what they have heard in confession.
 It is called the Seal of Confession.

 How often can the sacrament be received?

 The Church recommends a regular confession.
 We should confess our sins whenever we are aware of any serious sin.
 We can receive the sacrament again and again, anytime we need to be reconciled to God.

 Check out this video for answers to some of your child's questions about the sacrament: A Kids Guide to Reconciliation

 Resources

 Additional Resources for Examination of Conscience

-- Let the Children Come at USCCB for an examination of conscience for children. - Using the 10 Commandments for examination of conscience, John Paul Center. - Using the Beatitudes for examination of conscience, John Paul Center - Celebrating Reconciliation at teaching Catholic Kids.org - ◆ 10 Commandments Examination of Conscience, Leave the Light On
+- ◆ Let the Children Come at USCCB for an examination of conscience for children.

+- ♦ Celebrating Reconciliation at teaching Catholic Kids.org

 For Parents

 As parents, the way we examine our conscience is different from how a child prepares.
 Check out Fr.
 Mike's video on Making a Good Confession, at Ascension Press.

 The Light is On for You, examination of conscience

 Reconciliation This video at Catholic Central provides a great description of the elements of the Sacraments, especially if you haven't gone in awhile.

 "Why do I have to tell my sins to a priest?"
 To help answer the question, check out the video by Fr.
 Mike Confessing to the Priest at Ascension Press.

+Sophia Sketchpad: Confession

 Sacraments 101: Penance.
 Why we Confess at Busted Halo.
 Penance: What It Is and How To Do It-Part 2 at Busted Halo.

+The Sacrament of Reconciliation Explained:

+Why do Catholics confess their sins to a priest?

 We encourage you to allow your child to see you going to receive the sacrament of reconciliation sometime prior to their first reconciliation.
 St. Matthew offers the sacrament on:

 At the Main Campus: Wednesday at 9AM

 Sunday 10AM & 11:45AM

 By appointment

 Resources

 For Teens

 Busted Halo's Guide to Confession

 For Children

-- Check out this sketchpad video on Making Confession - Reconciliation-Catholic Central
+- Check out this sketchpad video on Making Confession

+- Reconciliation-Catholic Central

 Look on your bookshelf for stories that speak to FORGIVENESS, FRIENDSHIP and LOVE

 - Lily's Purple Plastic Purse, K. Henkes

 - No, David, D. Shannon

 - We All Need Forgiveness, M. Mayer

 - I Love My New Toy, M. Willems

 - I Am Extremely Absolutely Boiling, L. Child

 - Mama Do you Love Me?, B. Joosse

 - The Giving Tree, S. Silverstein

 - Enemy Pie, D. Munson

 - What Should Danny Do?, Ganit and Adir Levy

 - Arthur's Computer Disaster, Marc Brown

 Our Catholic Prayers

 Our Father

 Our Father, who art in heaven.
 Hallowed be thy name.
 They kingdom come, thy will be done on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses as we forgive those who trespass against us.
 And lead us not in to temptation, but deliver us from evil.
 Amen

 Hail Mary